occiware/TOSCA-Studio/README.md

 Shortly after, you would have new TOSCA configurations that appear.

-What happens is that TOSCA-Studio read each `.yml` files (which are tosca topologies) in the folder `tosca-topologies` and generated a corresponding `.extendedTosca` file (which is a TOSCA configuration).
+What happens is that TOSCA-Studio read each `.yml` file in the folder `tosca-topologies` and generated a corresponding `.extendedTosca` file, which is a TOSCA configuration.

 #### Inputs